 Here at Living Homegrown, we explore those stories together.

 Not Just A Canning Blog

 Living Homegrown is where you will find encouragement & ideas to work toward a more sustainable lifestyle.

 It’s not about being perfect.

 It is about taking steps on this flavorful journey to be just a little bit better.

 Through my work as a TV producer on PBS, I feature and interview some of the rock stars in the sustainability & food world.

-This new Living Homegrown Podcast (launching this winter) features interviews with these visionaries, plus in-depth canning tutorials and tips for using these ideas in our own homes and backyards.
+This new Living Homegrown Podcast (launching soon) features interviews with these visionaries, plus in-depth canning tutorials and tips for using these ideas in our own homes and backyards.